zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 4. In the Integrated terminal of VS Code, for the interactive session, press **CTRL+C** to stop the container.

-### Task 4: Push image to Azure Container Registry
+### Task 4: Push the image to Azure Container Registry

 In this task, you are going to push the image to your Azure Container Registry.